Boris Yeltsin 1991 presidential campaign: Running mate selection

 such as Pamyat' and Otechestvo, and that he had been a strong opponent of the late academician Andrei Sakharov.
-Rutskoy defended himself by stating that while he had been one of the founders of Otechestvo (which he argued had bee started as a patriotic association), he rejected the chauvinistic views which it had since adopted.
-Rutskoy also said that he only disagreed with Andrei Sakharov over Sakharov's claim that the Soviet air force had bombed its own soldiers in Afghanistan, but that he otherwise he has great respect for Sakharov.
+Rutskoy defended himself by stating that while he had been one of the founders of Otechestvo (which he argued had been started as a patriotic association), he rejected the chauvinistic views which it had since adopted.
+Rutskoy also said that he only disagreed with Andrei Sakharov over Sakharov's claim that the Soviet air force had bombed its own soldiers in Afghanistan, but that he otherwise had great respect for Sakharov.

 Election result

-Yeltsin received 58.6% of the votes in the first round of the election, while the runner-up Nikolai Ryzhkov scored 17.2%.
+Yeltsin received 58.6% of the votes in the first round of the election, while the runner-up, Nikolai Ryzhkov, scored 17.2%.
 Having received more than 50% of the votes cast, Yeltsin had won the presidency outright in the first round, negating the need for a runoff to take place.